bast/dirac-meeting-2017/open-source.md

 .quote["But we already share the sources - what else do you want?"]

 - Making sources readable does not mean it's open source.
-Our license discourages derivative work and limits our impact and funding opportunities.
+Our license discourages derivative work and probably limits our impact and funding opportunities.

 ---